Crunchy malted brown buns

 Brown buns in the oven cooking

-Buns are rising in the oven
+Buns in the oven

 Once the oven is fully up to temperature (at least 220°C) then get the buns in along with some moisture, and close the door quickly.
 This is critical to good results.
 My usual process is, pre-spray water mist over all the buns, open the oven, straight in with the buns, and then a few more spays of mist before closing the door.
 Do not open the oven again for at around 10 minutes.
 After closing the door, I turn the temperature down to around 180°C fan.